serverless/serverless/docs/commands.md

 # JAWS CLI Commands

-## env

-Make sure to talk about `back/.env` and the packaging process

-Below are a list of available commands.
-Commands will interactively prmopt for input if needed.
-Command line options are available for every input.
-All commands will return non 0 code if error.
-[View list of errors](../lib/jaws-error/index.js#L24).

-All commands usage can be found by running `jaws -h` or `jaws <sub-command> -h`

 ### jaws new

 Creates a new project, new region in existing project, or new stage in existing region.
 The new command by default creates resources in AWS (via CloudFormation)